 Using exposure data in your survey

-Once your exposure source is sending data into MX8 Labs, you wire it into a survey with get_exposed_value and a s.tag() block. get_exposed_value looks up the current respondent's exposed value for the dimension you configured on the source; wrapping the rest of the survey in with s.tag(exposed=exposed): tags every question with that value, which is what the lift report's Indicator Tag reads on the other end.
+Once your exposure source is sending data into MX8 Labs, you wire it into a survey with s.get_exposed_values(...) and an s.tag() block. get_exposed_values looks up the current respondent's exposed values for the dimension you configured on the source and returns a list — one entry per exposed value.
+Wrapping the rest of the survey in with s.tag(exposed=...): tags every question inside the block with the respondent's exposure status.
+Select that tag as the Indicator Tag when you set up your lift report.

 from survey import Survey